 • Passionate, talented teachers who are devoted to the children they serve;

-• A broad and challenging curriculum including a full enrichment program of art, music, drama, hands-on science, foreign language, and P.E.;
+• A broad and challenging curriculum that focuses on 21st Century Skills, including a full enrichment program of art, music, drama, investigation-based STEAM, foreign language, and athletics;

 • A Character and Competence program that helps develop strong, ethical leaders.

 100 South Barrington Pl., Los Angeles, CA 90049

 12001 Sunset Blvd., Los Angeles, CA 90049

 Brentwood School is an independent K-12 coed day school with two campuses, located four blocks apart on Sunset Boulevard, in the Brentwood neighborhood of West Los Angeles.

 Statement of Purpose: Brentwood School is a vibrant and diverse community whose purpose is to promote personal and intellectual growth.
 We provide challenging, engaging programs in a nurturing learning environment, devoting care and attention to every student.
 Embracing high standards of character, commitment, and achievement, Brentwood School encourages students to think critically and creatively and to act ethically.